Translation:I think school is on holiday today.

 For me, this happens both in the "Translate this sentence into English" and in the "Write what you hear" versions

 休み (yasumi) doesn't exactly mean vacation, though.
 My school had 休み last Monday because we had school on the previous Saturday for graduation.
-No one would say in English for that situation that "the school was on vacation on Monday", we would say "the school had a day off on Monday" or "there was no school on Monday".
+I don't think anyone would say in English for that situation that "the school was on vacation on Monday", we would say "the school had a day off on Monday" or "there was no school on Monday".

 と is kind of like a quotation mark.